Which expenses are tax deductible in Australia?

 - Investments made for the business

-The point is, paying $100 to talk to an accountant could save you thousands of dollars in unnecessary tax.
+The point is, paying a few hundred bucks to talk to an accountant before a BIG purchase could save you thousands of dollars in unnecessary tax down the track.

 Test Your Knowledge